Texas Cost Segregation

 Eligibility: Cost Segregation Studies for Texas Buildings

-Texas buildings must meet the below eligibility requirements in order for a Cost Segregation study to be conducted:
+Texas buildings should meet the following requirements in order to have a Cost Segregation study conducted:

 Texas Cost Segregation is a highly specialized field.
-Our expert team specializes in Texas buildings.
+Our expert team specializes in a wide array of CA buildings.
 Our Cost Segregation services are designed to exceed the IRS’ Cost Segregation Audit Techniques Guide’s Chapter 4-Principal Elements of a Quality Cost Segregation Study and Report.

 Every basic Cost Segregation service includes the following: